NullifyDev/TerminHackCPP/README.md

 - Windows
 - [TBS] MacOS (To be Supported)

- [TBS] Mobile:
+- [TBS] Mobile:

       - Android
       - IOS (To be Supported)

-[TBS]
-Console (to be added as a major update after initial release):
+- [TBS] Console (to be added as a major update after initial release)

       - Microsoft XBox
       - PlayStation 1-5
       - Nintendo

 ## Developers:
 - [Nullify](https://github.com/NullifyDev/) [Main Developer - Mobile and Destop]